For More Information

 What is the difference between a “policy” and a “procedure”?

 NAU’s policies must comply with all applicable superior authorities.
-Additional information is available on the Policy Hierarchy page.
+Additional information is available in Section III of the policy on the Development and Administration of University Policies.

 Why are certain terms capitalized on this website?